Should You Paint Trim Before or After Installing?

 You can easily use a paint roller or spray painter to paint trim before installing it.
 The advantage of this approach is that you won’t have to worry about getting any of it on the wall, floor, or surrounding area.
 You simply paint and go.

 This option is usually the better choice if your walls are already painted because trying to keep the paint from getting on the walls will be a tough task.
-You’ll have to have a steady head, a good brushing technique, and plenty of painter’s tape to avoid getting any splatter on the wall or floor.
+You’ll have to have a steady hand, a good brushing technique, and plenty of painter’s tape to avoid getting any splatter on the wall or floor.

 Once you install the trim, it’s pretty simple to fill in any nail holes and cover-up caulk or scuff marks with a small touch-up brush or a simple final coat.